MicrosoftDocs/well-architected/well-architected/azure-vmware/operations.md

 - Use backup solutions that Microsoft supports, such as Microsoft Azure Backup Server, or approved third-party vendors.

 >[!Caution]
->[CentOS, a Linux distribution that has reached End Of Life (EOL) status](/azure/virtual-machines/workloads/centos/centos-end-of-life).
-Make sure the VMs in your backup environment are running OSs that have supportability.
+>Make sure the VMs in your backup environment are running OSs that have supportability.
+[Learn about the supported OSs](/azure/virtual-machines/enable-nvme-interface).

 ## Use Azure Site Recovery